NavShield 2022: 16-17th July 2022

 - Children – Families with children are welcome at NavShield.
 However, children must remain at base during the event, and must remain under the supervision of a parent or legal guardian at all times.

-- Pets – Leave them at home, as we are going to a sensitive area of a National Park so most pets are banned from entering.
+- Pets – Leave them at home, as we are going to a sensitive farming area and National Park so pets are banned from entering.
 If you need to bring a disability assistance animal please contact the event organisers prior to coming to NavShield.

 - Event Timetable: